KevinKhuu01/Login_Game_Node_Kkhuu/README.md

 Welcome to the most frustrating login UI ever!

-Please download the file, open the game folder with VS Code, and follow the steps below:
+Please download the file, open the Login_Game_KKhuu_Feb2025 copy folder with VS Code, and follow the steps below:

 Please install node js by completing the following test in order to run the program:
 - Open terminal